Table of Contents

 Nextcloud Flow is the darling of this particular release, and it looks promising.

 Another interesting Nextcloud app is Nextcloud Deck.
-I started using it a few weeks ago and the web front-end is pretty great.
-I also tried its Android front-end but it's not finished yet, its more like an early access version aimed at Nextcloud Deck's developers themselves.
+I started using it a few weeks ago, and the web front-end is pretty great.
+I also tried its Android front-end, but it’s not finished yet so it’s more like an early access version aimed at Nextcloud Deck’s developers themselves.

 I worked in QA for a short time during my student years and here is a thing that stuck in my head since then: the earlier you can find a bug in your software, the less it will cost you.
 Bugs are expensive, and that’s one of the reasons I’m biased against languages that have little code quality checks.
 They may feel like freedom initially, but what they really do is stretching the feedback loop between introducing bugs and fixing them.

 Another interesting thing about Rust is its concept of memory ownership.
 JVM uses garbage collector so Java/Kotlin programmers rarely think about memory or who can access or modify certain objects.

 Here is a summary of Rust’s memory ownership system:

 - Each value in Rust has an owner.

 - Values can’t have more than one owner at a time.

 - Values get ‘dropped’ when their owners go out of scope.